Skip to main content

 From a systems biology viewpoint, the biomarkers discussed are not independent variables but nodes in a complex, interconnected network.
 For example, testosterone has known anti-inflammatory effects and improves insulin sensitivity.
 A decline in testosterone can therefore lead to an increase in IL-6 and TNF-α, which in turn drives insulin resistance.

-This promotes the production of small, dense LDL particles, which are more easily oxidized and more atherogenic.
+This insulin resistance promotes the production of small, dense LDL particles, which are more easily oxidized and more atherogenic.
 The number of these particles is accurately reflected by ApoB.
 Thus, a low testosterone level can initiate a cascade of events that culminates in a high ApoB and an increased risk of a cardiovascular event.

 A truly effective wellness program interrupts this pathogenic cascade at multiple points.
 A hormonal optimization protocol directly addresses the initial hormonal decline.
 A nutritional plan rich in anti-inflammatory foods and low in processed carbohydrates reduces the inflammatory load and improves insulin sensitivity.
 An exercise regimen enhances glucose disposal and improves endothelial function.